 Navigating the Challenges of Nearshoring 2.0

-However, the reality of shifting this much manufacturing in so short a time brings with it some significant challenges.
+Of course, the reality of shifting this much manufacturing in such a short time brings some significant challenges.
 In fact, Tetakawi sees five bottlenecks emerging that risk preventing nearshoring opportunities from materializing.
 By understanding these hurdles and how solutions are unfolding, companies can better prepare to shift their manufacturing to Mexico.

 1. Workforce Demand